doingmathwithpython/doingmathwithpython.github.io/content/trailing-zeros-factorial-python.rst

 :slug: trailing-zeros-factorial
 :summary: Use Python to find the number of trailing zeros in the factorial of an integer

-Please note, the math expressions are broken.
-I will be fixing it soon.

 Hi all, I recently learned about a cool formula to calculate the number of trailing zeros in the factorial of a number.
 It has been a while since I wrote a program to do something like this.
 So, I decided to change that and write this blog post.

 In the spirit of wring various "calculators", we will write a "number of trailing zero" calculator.
 First up though, let's refresh some key relevant concepts.